Should Workers' Compensation Be Vaccinated Against Bioterrorism?

 Endless numbers of post-traumatic stress disorder (PTSD) claims flow from acts of terrorism.
 It is well-recognized that individuals throughout the United States become emotionally upset when reminded of the horrible World Trade Center catastrophe and have repeated and disturbing memories, thoughts, and dreams of the tragedy.
-Millions of people may suffer psychological or psychiatric residuals from merely the fear of contracting a biological illness as a result of a terrorist activity.
+Millions of people may suffer psychological or psychiatric residuals from the fear of contracting a biological illness due to terrorist activity.

 Based on the study by Schuster et al., it can be concluded that there is not a geographical (i.e., distance from the World Trade Center) perimeter to liability flowing from terrorism, but rather one based upon population density, hours of television viewing, and region of the country.
 Prior emotional or mental problems have also become factors in triggering symptomatology.
-This is not at all unusual, since children throughout America suffered such symptoms, recognizable under DMS-IV criteria, in the wake of viewing the Challenger disaster on television.
-156 Am.J.
+This is not at all unusual since children throughout America suffered such symptoms, recognizable under DMS-IV criteria, in the wake of viewing the Challenger disaster on television.
+Children’s Symptoms in the Wake of Challenger: A Field Study of Distant-Traumatic Effects and an Outline of Related Conditions, 156 Am.J.
 Psychiatry 1536 (October 1999).

 Endless Medical Costs

-In addition to a determination of permanent residuals flowing from PTSD related to geographically distant trauma, issues exist concerning whether or not the system can afford to provide adequate medical benefits to those suffering from bio-terrorism.
-Unfortunately, there is a lack of experience from which to determine whether or not the medical system can provide appropriate prophylaxis and therapy in the event of a large-scale exposure to pathogenic endospores.
-In fact, it has been concluded that the efficacy of such efforts is both uncertain and doubtful.
+In addition to a determination of permanent residuals flowing from PTSD related to geographically distant trauma, issues exist concerning whether or not the system can afford adequate medical benefits to those suffering from bioterrorism.
+Unfortunately, there is a lack of experience in determining whether or not the medical system can provide appropriate prophylaxis and therapy in the event of large-scale exposure to pathogenic endospores.
+It has been concluded that the efficacy of such efforts is both uncertain and doubtful.

 Another concern would be the responsibility of the workers' compensation system to provide vaccinations to the workers who may be potentially exposed to biological agents.
 Anthrax requires two initial inoculations and annual boosters.
 The use of a live vaccine may precipitate additional medical problems.

-If a course of antibiotics, penicillin or doxycycline, are required for those who have been exposed, the compensation carrier would obviously be required to furnish intravenous administration as recommended by the manufacturer.
+If a course of antibiotics, penicillin or doxycycline, is required for those exposed, the compensation carrier would be required to furnish intravenous administration as recommended by the manufacturer.
 The duration of antibiotic therapy would last at least 14 days after any symptoms abate, and supportive therapy may be required to prevent or treat septic shock or to correct fluid and electrolyte imbalance.

 Although the CDC has suggested that protective devices be utilized to avoid contact with biological agents, this advisory may lead to further complications.
 Even though the CDC has recommended disposable gloves made of lightweight nitrile or vinyl, there is a huge supply of latex gloves still available on the market.
-Inhalation of aerosolized latex proteins from the use of latex gloves can cause a potentially fatal anaphylactic reaction.
-While warnings guidelines issued by the Federal and State authorities recommend respirators with a full-face piece and HEPA (high-efficiency-particulate-air filters), there is an issue as to whether or not these protective medical devices are in fact the economic responsibility of the compensation carrier.
+Inhalation of aerosolized latex proteins from latex gloves can cause a potentially fatal anaphylactic reaction.
+While warnings guidelines issued by the Federal and State authorities recommend respirators with a full facepiece and HEPA (high-efficiency-particulate-air filters), there is an issue as to whether or not these protective medical devices are the economic responsibility of the compensation carrier.

 The economic drain on the workers' compensation systems could be endless and insurmountable.